theCampel/leocamacho-private-notes/content/Personal Projects.md

 - Currently, song selection is random (from my top 10 songs).
 Ideally, the user has some sort of preference over this.

 > [!todo] TODO
-> Something
-> - Add video demo
-> - Follow through with Bert extension - would give more experience with local models + finetuning.
+> Follow through with Bert extension - would give more experience with local models + fine tuning.
+Also refactor your visualisation code cos it could do with it lol.

 ## [[EdinburghAI]]
 ### What: